 IMPORTANT NOTE: Keep in mind that your bandwidth requirements will change over time.
 User traffic will spike, and shift from outbound to inbound traffic, so you need to ensure your network infrastructure can support your entire workforce.

 Cybercrime, criminal activity that either targets or uses a computer, a computer network, or a networked device, is constantly changing.
 Updating your software when prompted, is vital to address network weaknesses and vulnerabilities.
 This is not only critical for hardware and operating systems, but also business management software/ERP systems, and other third-party software.
 By updating your business software to the latest version, you have access to new features, and you’ll receive regulatory and tax updates, such as ISO, GDPR, and MTD (in the UK).
 Up-to-date versions can help your business take advantage of new functionalities and innovations to stay ahead of your competitors.
 What’s more, it will help you comply with new government, tax or banking regulations, and prevent paying additional fees or penalties for noncompliance.

-TIP: Cloud applications include automatic updates on a regular basis to give users the most up-to-date features and functionality.
+TIP: Cloud based ERP applications include automatic updates on a regular basis to give users the most up-to-date features and functionality.
 Your IT department won’t need to track when updates are required, nor have to perform them manually.